 Continuing Education Activity

 Hyperchloremic metabolic acidosis is a pathological state that results from bicarbonate loss, rather than acid production or retention.
 Bicarbonate loss leading to hyperchloremic metabolic acidosis occurs in a variety of ways: gastrointestinal (GI) causes, renal causes, and exogenous causes.
 GI loss of bicarbonate occurs through severe diarrhea, pancreatic fistula, nasojejunal tube suctioning from the duodenum, and chronic laxative use.
-This activity reviews the causes and presentation of hyperchloremic metabolic acidosis and highlights the role of the interprofessional team in its management.
+This activity reviews the causes and presentation of hyperchloremic metabolic acidosis and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

 - Describe the evaluation of a patient with hyperchloremic metabolic acidosis.